 It is not appropriate to calculate the margin of error if you selected your sample using a method that is not random; for example, selecting respondents because they have specific characteristics.

 How Do You Calculate Margin of Error

+We’ve written out the margin of error equation to make it simple for you to calculate your survey’s margin.
 To calculate the margin of error, use the formula and follow the steps below.

 - Find your population standard deviation (σ) and sample size (n).